mrtngamper/IEGUI/README.md

 | Low-Light Image Enhancement with Normalizing Flow  | - low light enhancement             | [link](https://github.com/wyf0912/LLFlow)                                    | [Attribution-NonCommercial-ShareAlike 4.0 International](./EnhanceMethod/LLFlow/LICENSE)         |

 </div>
-All of these are copies from there respective GitHub repositories and may have the following changes:
+All of these are copies from their respective GitHub repositories and may have the following changes:

 - The arguments __*input*__ and __*output*__ folders may have been added to the parser.